Ghosts of 2002 'corralito' spur Argentines to shun banks, stash cash at home

 BUENOS AIRES (Reuters) - It happened in 1989.
 It happened in 2002.
 Argentines who are old enough to remember do not want to go through it again.

 There has been no sign of a new corralito.
-But in the past week, dollar deposits fell by $1.9 billion, or 6% of the $30.5 billion in total dollar deposits, according to central bank data on Friday.
+But in the past week, dollar deposits fell by $1.9 billion (1.55 billion pounds), or 6% of the $30.5 billion in total dollar deposits, according to central bank data on Friday.
 The impulse for depositors to grab cash while they can stems from a history of mistrust in the banking system.

 Argentina's market volatility following the primary vote sparked nightmares of the widespread panic during the corralito, when the government froze deposits of $40 billion and imposed caps on the withdrawal of cash from banks, from the end of 2001 through 2002.

 Riots broke out.
-Irate depositors vandalized ATMs and supermarkets were looted.
+Irate depositors vandalised ATMs and supermarkets were looted.
 The 2001/02 deposits freeze punctuated an economic meltdown that tossed millions of middle-class Argentines into poverty.

 Argentines had also lost control of their own money in 1989, when deposits were confiscated in exchange for government bonds after banks could not pay interest.